What Lies Beneath

 Plot

-Former cellist Claire Spencer and her husband Norman, an accomplished scientist and professor, live a quiet life at their lakeside home in Vermont.
-Their relationship is strained, particularly after Claire's daughter, Caitlin, leaves for college.
-Claire notices their new neighbors, Mary and Warren Feur, have a volatile relationship and, after Mary is unseen for several days, suspects Warren may have killed her.
+Claire Spencer and her husband, Norman, a scientist and professor, live at their lakeside home in Vermont.
+Their relationship is strained, particularly after Claire's daughter and Norman's stepdaughter, Caitlin, leaves for college.
+Adding to the tension, it has been a year since Claire suffered a serious car accident.

 More details